isaiahelixer/isaiahelixer.github.io/docs/01-Block-Diagram/Block-Diagram.md

 The system is powered by a 9V, 3A unregulated power supply and is regulated down to 5V, 1.5A using a voltage regulator to ensure safe and stable operation of the microcontroller and all connected sensors.

 It interfaces with three digital sensors:
-*Soil Moisture Sensor
+-Soil Moisture Sensor
-*Rain Water Sensor
+-Rain Water Sensor
-*Temperature/Humidity Sensor
+-Temperature/Humidity Sensor

 Actuator Interface:
 This subsystem doesn't directly control an actuator but it provides sensor data to other subsystems such as motor control that can act upon the readings.